BEW111/brian-website/_posts/reft-guide.md

 - When we modify _weights_, we modify the ways in which the model is doing computations
 - When we modify _representations_, we modify the actual intermediate results of computations

 Models might not just use a single neuron to encode a concept.
-And neurons themselves might encode [multiple concepts](https://distill.pub/2020/circuits/zoom-in/).
+A single neuron might encode [multiple concepts](https://distill.pub/2020/circuits/zoom-in/).
 If we focus on how we can modify representations, which encode concepts more naturally than the neuron values themselves, we might be able to fine-tune more effectively.

 ## The recipe